Cliffs of Uluwatu in Bali Indonesia

 3. Surf, surf and surf

-Surfer at Padang Padang beach in Uluwatu Bali
+Surfer at Bingin Beach in Bali Indonesia

 Uluwatu is one of the most popular places to surf in Bali for intermediate-to-advanced surfers, and once you set your eyes on the waves you’ll understand exactly why surfers from around the world love the Bukit.